MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 I discovered a 21-one-day challenge to build a Portfolio with Webflow from scratch- just what I need!

-Plus, W3 schools is offering a competition - free choice of project and programming.
+Plus, W3 schools is offering a competition - free choice of project and programming language.
 The perfect opportunity to keep working on my Animal Translator.
 So here I am again!

 ### July 16th 2022